I was dead asleep one night when I heard my 11-year-old daughter creep in my room.

 I saw the future because I knew I was setting a precedent.
 Whether I reacted with anger or took a moment to calmly listen might make a difference in whether my daughter ever wakes me up again with a confession.
 Even in my groggy state, I could imagine her as a teenager, creeping into my bedroom with a heavier issue she’s desperate to unload.

 I want her to come to me.
 I want all my kids to, and though I won’t always help clean up their messes or let them off the hook, I will help them think through any situation to decide on the best course of action.
 Yes, it’s disappointing to see our child slip when they know better, but that’s part of parenting.
 Our children are going to make mistakes.
-Whether or not we’re part of the solution is our choice as a parent.
+Whether or not we’re part of the solution is the choice we make as parents.

-I feel closer to my daughter now.
-I respect her for owning up to a poor choice and believe her coming to me shows maturity.
-I say I earned her trust, but maybe the bigger truth is that she earned mine.
+I felt closer to my daughter after this incident.
+I respected her more for owning up to a poor choice and showing the maturity to come to me.
+I like to think I earned her trust, but maybe the bigger truth is, she earned mine.
 Knowing her conscience is in working order relieves me; it makes me a little less anxious of the independence-seeking years ahead, when the company of friends slowly replaces me.

-I can’t always stop my daughter’s foolish behavior, but I can be an oasis when she’s ready to right her wrong.
+I can’t always stop my child’s foolish behavior, but I can be an oasis when she’s ready to right her wrong.
 I can offer words of encouragement when self-torment kicks in.
-Most of all, I can remind her a mother’s love never sleeps.
-Day or night my door is open, and should she ever need help or guidance, she knows exactly where to find me.
+Most of all, I can remind her how a mother’s love never sleeps.
+Day or night my door is open, and should she need help or guidance, she knows exactly where to find me.

 Thanks for reading this article today.
 If you found the message helpful, please share it through social media.